 France is striving to create a national network of molecular genetics laboratories, clinical cancer genetics centres and inter-regional sequencing platforms.

-- Genomic Medicine France 2025: In 2015, France released a report that outlined the intent to integrate sequencing into the healthcare pathway and to set up a national genomic medicine framework.
+- France Genomic Medicine Plan 2015 (PFMG2025): In 2015, France released a report that outlined the intent to integrate sequencing into the healthcare pathway and to set up a national genomic medicine framework.
 There are currently 8 research projects related to PFMG2025 listed on their website.

 - Population Genomic Diversity of France (POPGEN): Having begun in early 2021, POPGEN will select 10,000 individuals from the CONSTANCES cohort with ancestry in different regions of France (outside of the western part) to provide references for the population of France.